Congolese rumba: Emergence of homegrown recording labels and musicians

-Antoine Mundanda performing with his band, Son Groupe de Likembés Géants, playing the likembe near a blue Ngoma van equipped with roof-mounted speakers.

 According to Gary Stewart, commercial recording of local artists in Léopoldville commenced with the Belgian entrepreneur Fernand Janssens, who arrived in the Belgian Congo post-World War II with recording equipment, intending to produce records to be mastered and pressed by his Belgium-based enterprise SOBEDI.
 A considerable number of recordings was issued under Janssens' Olympia label (and its local Congolese subsidiaries Kongo Bina and Lomeka), and by 1948, the Olympia African catalog encompassed over 200 titles, featuring military bands, missionary choirs, and an array of records for learning Lingala.
 Janssens also recorded some of the most influential first-generation musicians in Léopoldville, including Wendo's Victoria Kin, Orchestre Odéon Kinois, and Camille Feruzi, which facilitated the emergence of local and foreign-owned record companies pivotal to the genre's development.
 The Greek entrepreneur Nico Jeronimidis converted a small storage structure behind his shop into a studio, soundproofing its interior.
 He procured a professional direct-to-disc recording machine and microphones from the United States.
 Jeronimidis named his studio Ngoma, the Kikongo term for "drum".
 Initially, the studio endeavored to record traditional music, but the logistical and financial burdens of transporting and compensating large troupes proved prohibitive, and the new recording technology was ill-suited to traditional music's extensive performances.
 Traditional bands, accustomed to prolonged play without interruption, faced constraints as the recorder's cutter head reached the disc's center within three minutes.
 Smaller, contemporary groups, whose compositions were more adaptable to the medium's limitations, proved more suitable.
 The three-minute format necessitated tighter structural discipline, aligning with the "European-style, workaday world of the city".

 Simon Kimbangu was a Congolese religious leader and prophet who founded the Kimbanguist Church, one of the most influential African-initiated churches.